-If you need directions to Norwalk City Hall, please click here:
+If you need directions to Norwalk City Hall, please click below:

 Paying at Banks during the collection period: This service ended on August 1, 2022.
 For the future, you may be able to pay your property taxes in person at one of 10 participating bank branches within Norwalk.
 This service was available only through August 1, 2022.
 We hope to be able to offer this service again in December 2022 for the second installment.
 You do not have to be a customer of the bank in order to pay there, and there is no charge for this service.
-This service is provided subject to the bank branches being open and able to accept transactions.
+This remains subject to any conditions (COVID 19 related) the branches choose to apply.
 View more information and a list of participating banks.
-This option provides convenience and flexibility.
-Taxpayers who wish to have an in-person transaction may do so without the challenge of having to park at City Hall.
-You must bring your most current tax statement with you to the bank branch.
+This provides convenience and flexibility, and allows taxpayers who wish to have an in-person transaction to do so without the challenge of having to park at the City Hall campus.
+You must always bring your most recent tax statement with you to the bank branch.
 You will receive a receipt at the time of payment.
-Please do not attempt to pay your Norwalk property taxes at out of town bank branches.
+Please do not attempt to pay Norwalk property taxes at out of town bank branches.

 Due Dates & Delinquent Notices